-What changes are needed to ensure non-functional testing such as performance and cross-platform testing are done in enterprise Agile?
+What changes are needed to ensure non-functional testing such as performance and cross-platform testing are done

 In Agile enterprises, the whole business works together at a sustainable pace to adapt to changing business needs and frequently deliver software products that meet those needs.
 Agile values and principles are integrated into the whole organization, including product management, marketing, sales, customer relations, operations and the rest.
 Many people in the company need to learn new skills so they can contribute value.